Parliamentary.ai

 Government Spending

-The Bill states that the expenses of the Sports Grounds Safety Authority will be paid by the Secretary of State.
-No specific figures for the increased government spending are provided in the bill text.
+The bill states that the expenses of the Sports Grounds Safety Authority (formerly the Football Licensing Authority) will be paid by the Secretary of State.
+No specific figures are provided in the bill itself.

 Groups Affected

-• Football fans: Those subject to football banning orders will face consistent enforcement across the UK.
-Penalties for breaches of orders are clarified.
+• Football Fans: Those subject to football banning orders will face stricter enforcement across the UK.
+Penalties for violations are clarified and standardized.

-• Sports grounds and clubs: The Sports Grounds Safety Authority will provide advice and guidance related to safety in sports grounds.
+• Sports Grounds and Clubs: The Sports Grounds Safety Authority will provide advice on safety.
+Clubs may face increased scrutiny of safety measures at their grounds.

 Full Text